-If Then Space heating/cooling=Off, and Outdoor ambient temperature drops below 6°C pelow 6 C • the temperature setpoint of the leaving water will be lowered. • Space heating/cooling=On, and The unit will supply leaving water to the • Operation mode=Heating heat emitters to heat up the room according to normal logic. • Space heating/cooling=On, and There is no room frost protection.
-Operation mode=Cooling
+If Then Space heating/cooling=Off, and Outdoor ambient temperature drops below 6°C The unit will supply leaving water to the heat emitters to heat up the room again, and the temperature setpoint of the leaving water will be lowered.
+Space heating/cooling=On, andOperation mode=Heating The unit will supply leaving water to the heat emitters to heat up the room according to normal logic.
+Space heating/cooling=On, andOperation mode=Cooling There is no room frost protection.